spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 - Palette integration with AWS account.
 Review [Add AWS Account](add-aws-accounts.md) for guidance.
 - An infrastructure cluster profile for AWS EKS.
 Review [Create an Infrastructure Profile](../../../profiles/cluster-profiles/create-cluster-profiles/create-infrastructure-profile.md) for guidance.
 - An [EC2 Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html) in the target region.
-- Palette creates compute, network, and storage resources in AWS during the provisioning of Kubernetes clusters.
+- Palette creates compute, network, and storage resources in AWS when it provisions Kubernetes clusters.
 Ensure there is sufficient capacity in the preferred AWS region for the creation of the following resources:
     - vCPU
     - VPC
     - Elastic IP